omega-gg/VBML/software.md

 remote player.
 It supports the core semantic playback along with a simple server that listens to incoming connections on the network.
 It has no user interface because it's designed to be used in conjunction with another player that acts as a remote controller.
 It can be seen as a software television screen.
-Paired with a semantic remote it can be considered as a modern form of television.
+Paired with a Semantic Player that acts like a remote, it can be considered as a modern form of television.

 ## Related projects